-Thank you for your interest in Georgia State University!
+Thank you for your interest in becoming an international student at Georgia State University.

-For overseas assistance with the U.S. admissions process, we urge you to seek out your local EducationUSA advising center.
-These helpful centers advise prospective international students and other audiences on higher education and study opportunities in the United States.
-They can be very useful to you in the admissions process, and we urge you to seek out your local center for assistance.
+If you are overseas and need assistance with the U.S. academic admissions process, please contact the nearest EducationUSA advising center.
+These helpful centers advise prospective international students and others on higher education options in the United States.

 If you are a Permanent Resident, kindly email the front and back of your green card (or relevant immigration documents) to email@example.com.
 Request that we review your documents to remove you from iStart and update your citizenship status accordingly.

 - If you have any other visa status and do not wish to change your status to F1 or J1, please complete the VOLP: Verification of Lawful Presence e-form, located under the 1: Admission tab in iStart.